agnes-zdonek/Transaction-Hub/README.md

-# Transactional Hub
+# Transaction Hub
-Transactional Hub is a Java Spring Boot application designed to manage transactions efficiently in a centralized manner.
+Transaction Hub is a Java Spring Boot application designed to manage transactions efficiently in a centralized manner.

 ## Table of Contents